 Alex Wilson playing for the Sydney Uni Flames against the Melbourne Boomers at the State Basketball Centre on 26 November 2017

 From 2015/16 to 2018/19 Wilson played four consecutive WNBL seasons with the Sydney Uni Flames, winning a WNBL Championship with the Flames in 2016/17.
-Wilson made more than 50 there-pointers in both the 2016/17 and 2017/18 seasons and averaged at least 11.5 points and 4.0 assists per game in each season.
+Wilson made more than 50 there-pointers in both the 2016/17 and 2017/18 seasons and averaged at least 11.5 points per game in each season.
 In Sydney’s 10th game of the 2018/19 season Wilson suffered a season ending knee injury.

 Alex Wilson playing for the Sydney Uni Flames against the Melbourne Boomers at the State Basketball Centre on 30 November 2019